-Write all your answers neatly using a computer document format.
-You can write your answers in a plain text file, a MS Word document, an HTML page, or even in LaTeX.
-Put your exam, and any supporting files that you might like to submit (like compilable code), in a zip file and submit your zip file to me using Blackboard.
+Write your answers neatly using a computer document format.
+You can write your answers in a plain text file, a MS Word document, an HTML page, or even in LATEX.
+Put your written answers and your compilable code in a zip file and submit your zip file to me using Blackboard.